-As you learned in the article What is the Nervous System and How Does it Work? (supply internal link to article behind name of article), neurology is the study of the nervous system.
+As you learned in the article The Nervous System and How it Works, neurology is the study of the nervous system.
 Today’s article will discuss the differences between a neurologist and a neurosurgeon and how each profession works with people who experience problems with their nervous system.

 Neurologists are medical doctors who learn what the nervous system does and how the nerves work in conjunction with the brain and the rest of your body.
 They recognize when someone has a healthy nervous system, and when someone doesn’t.
 When people come to them with a problem, they work hard to figure out what might be wrong and how it can be corrected without surgical intervention.